jorekai/spring-boot-training/src/main/java/com/example/demo/habit/README.md

 6. The `HabitService` is a Facade for the internal `HabitRepository`.
 It manages retrieval and updates of the repository via decomposing internal and external methods.

-## Decorators
+## Annotations

-This section lists and explains decorators which are used throughout this package.
+This section lists and explains annotations which are used throughout this package.

 1. **Habit**
     1. `@Entity` `@Table` `@Id` `@SequenceGenerator` `@GeneratedValue`